Paris - Ile De France

-Its third entrance is at no21 rue de l’Ancienne Comédie.
+It has a third entrance at no21 rue de l'Ancienne Comédie.

 The main section of the 120m long by 3,5m wide passage is in the open-air.

-The Cour du Commerce Saint Andre was opened in 1776.
+The Cour du Commerce Saint Andre was open in 1776.

 It runs through the site of the former Jeu de Paume or tennis courts of the Hôtel de Rohan, the Parisian mansion of the Bishop of Rouen in Normandy.

-The Cour du Commerce Saint Andre also follows a section of the perimeter wall built by King Philippe-Auguste in the late 12th century.
+Cour du Commerce Saint Andre also follows a section of the perimeter wall King Philippe-Auguste built in the late 12th century.

-Many buildings bordering it therefore contain vestiges of this rampart.
+Many buildings bordering the passage therefore contain vestiges of this rampart.

-It is among the few passages that have retained their original cobblestones.
+It is one of the few remaining passages to have retained its original cobblestones.

 Café Procope and Relais Odéon